fbpx

 Customer services

 The use of chatbots has been growing exponentially in the Customer Services industry.
 The chatbot market is projected to grow from $2.6 billion in 2019 to $9.4 billion by 2024.
 This really isn’t surprising when you look at the immense benefits chatbots bring to businesses.
-According to a study by IBM, chatbots can reduce customer services cost by up to 30%.
+According to a study by IBM, chatbots can reduce customer service cost by up to 30%.
 Couple that with customers being open to interacting with bots for support and purchases, it’s a win-win scenario for both parties involved.

 In the customer support industry, chatbots are mostly used to automate redundant queries that would normally be handled by a human agent.
 Businesses are also starting to use them in automating order-booking applications.
-The most successful example being Pizza Hut’s automated ordering platform.
+The most successful example is Pizza Hut’s automated ordering platform.

 Healthcare